anishghimire862/nuxt-content-blog/content/blog/an-introduction-to-artificial-intelligence.md

 posted: "March 15, 2025"
 author: "anish-ghimire"
 banner: "/img/ai-introduction/ai-introduction-banner.png"
-bannerAlt: "An Introduction to Artificial Intelligence (AI)"
+bannerAlt: "An Introduction to Artificial Intelligence (AI) Banner"
 ---

 **Artificial intelligence (AI)** refers to computer systems or machines designed to simulate human-like intelligence, enabling them to perform tasks such as reasoning, problem-solving, learning, adaptation, perception, and decision-making.

 AI systems use algorithms, data, and machine learning (a process of iterative improvement) to autonomously adapt, improve, and execute tasks.
 AI autonomy means an AI can operate, make decisions, and complete tasks with varying levels of human supervision .

-# Brief history of Artificial intelligence (AI)
+## Brief history of Artificial intelligence (AI)

 The [history of AI](https://www.ibm.com/think/topics/artificial-intelligence) dates back to the early 1900s.
 From the birth of AI, its maturation, the AI boom, the AI winter, AI agents, and up to the present day, we have come a long way.